openhab/openhabian/README.md

 ***
 ATTENTION:<br>
 Avoid getting the 8 GB model of RPi 4.<br>
-8 GB are a waste of money and it has issues, you must [disable ZRAM](https://github.com/openhab/openhabian/blob/master/docs/openhabian.md#disable-zram) or use the 64bit image (untested).
+8 GB of RAM is a waste of money and it has issues, you must [disable ZRAM](https://github.com/openhab/openhabian/blob/master/docs/openhabian.md#disable-zram) or use the 64bit image (untested).
 ***
 ## Hardware support
 As of openHABian version 1.6 and later, all Raspberry Pi models are supported as